Sedar moving to advisory role on Brewers' coaching staff - WHIZ News

 Quintin Berry will take over as a base coach next season after working as the Brewers’ minor league outfielder and baserunning coordinator from 2019-20.

+Counsell said Berry’s responsibilities in Milwaukee also will include baserunning and outfield instruction.

+“Immediately as he took the coaching role in our player development system, it was obvious he was going to become a big-league coach,” Counsell said.
+“He’s knowledgeable about his area.
+He has a presence that allows him to affect players.
+And he has a great energy about him.”

-Hitting coach Andy Haines, pitching coach Chris Hook, bullpen coach Steve Karsay, bench coach Pat Murphy and assistant hitting coach Jacob Cruz are returning to the same positions they had this year on manager Craig Counsell’s staff.
+Hitting coach Andy Haines, pitching coach Chris Hook, bullpen coach Steve Karsay, bench coach Pat Murphy and assistant hitting coach Jacob Cruz are returning to the same positions they had this year.

 Jason Lane, a first-base coach this season, will be a base coach again in 2021.
 Walker McKinven is back as associate pitching, catching and strategy coach.